meteor/meteor/Development.md

     ./meteor test-packages

 Exactly in the same way that [`test-packages` works in standalone Meteor apps](https://guide.meteor.com/writing-atmosphere-packages.html#testing), the `test-packages` command will start up a Meteor app with [TinyTest](./packages/tinytest/README.md).
-To view the results, just connect to `http://localhost:3000` (or your specified port) and view the results.
+To view the results, just connect to `http://localhost:3000`.

 Specific portions of package tests can be run by passing a `<package name>` or `<package path>` to the `test-packages` command.
 For example, to run `mongo` tests, it's possible to run: